the ultimate guide to understanding rosalía’s references

 [“At night, I left Bagdad”]

-Without leaving Barcelona, here we land on another important location which is key to understanding the inspiration behind her album.
-Bagdad is the name of a legendary erotic club, also located in the neighbourhood of Raval, where the protagonist of El Mal Querer descends into hell.
-In this track, the dark-haired flamenco dancer cries inconsolably when exiting the club, the artist incorporating the melody from Justin Timberlake’s “Cry Me A River”. “[Justin] heard the song and said, 'Yes, you can use the melody'.
+Without leaving Barcelona, we find another important location that is key to understanding the inspiration behind her album.
+Located a few meters away from Sala Apolo, lies Bagdad: a mythical erotic club, also located in the neighborhood of Raval, where the protagonist of El mal querer descends to hell.
+In this track the dark haired flamenco dancer cries inconsolably when exiting the club, the artist incorporating the melody from Justin Timberlake’s “Cry Me A River”. “[Justin] heard the song and said, "yes, you can use the melody."
 I got really excited because he never approves anything,” she confirmed on Beats 1.

-Fun fact: the music video for “Bagdad” wasn't filmed in the actual Bagdad but at a club in the Parisian neighbourhood of Pigalle.
+Fun fact: the music video for “Bagdad” was not filmed in the actual Bagdad but at a club in Pigalle, a Parisian neighborhood.